Vision & History

 Our engaging and relevant ministry to next generations fosters a confident, life-long relationship with Jesus Christ.

 Our worship is engaging and transformational, motivating us to unbounded service.
-We employ multiple styles, locations, and languages, building upon our traditional worship.
+We employ multiple styles, locations, and languages, building upon our Sanctuary worship.

 We are Christ-centered servants, who practice spiritual disciplines, share our faith, build our lives upon Biblical truth, and connect deeply with other believers.